quadrismegistus/prosodic/README.md

 	</tbody>
 </table>

 The extent to which two human taggers (both English literature Ph.D. students) agree is in the first column: given that metrical scansion inevitably varies from person to person, this might be taken as the upper threshold of what we could expect PROSODIC to do.
 But PROSODIC is not too far off, especially for the binary meters (iambic and trochaic).
 The ternary meters are more complicated: they depart more often from their metrical templates, as can be seen in the third column.
 But the third column of metrical templates assumes that we already know the meter of the poem (which, in this evaluation sample, we do).
 Not surprisingly, if we don't already know the meter, and simply apply an iambic temlpate to every poem, then it works well for iambic poems, but not at all for poems of other meters—as can be seen in the fourth column.
 This means that, *for parsing poems whose meter is unknown*, or for parsing free verse poems or even prose, PROSODIC is especially useful.
 Parsing lines individually, and agnostic as to the meter of "the poem," PROSODIC is nonetheless able to discover the right basic contours of the metrical patterns in the lines.
-In [another research project](https://github.com/quadrismegistus/litlab-poetry), run out of the [Stanford Literary Lab](http://litlab.stanford.edu/), PROSODIC's parses were able to predict the meter of 200 poems with 98% accuracy.
+In [another research project](https://github.com/quadrismegistus/litlab-poetry), run out of the [Stanford Literary Lab](http://litlab.stanford.edu/), PROSODIC's parses were able to predict the overall meter in 200 poems with about 98% accuracy.

 The data above were produced when the meter was defined as the following constraints and weights: `[*strength.s=>-u/3.0] [*strength.w=>-p/3.0] [*stress.s=>-u/2.0] [*stress.w=>-p/2.0] [*footmin-none/1.0] [*footmin-no-s-unless-preceded-by-ww/10.0] [*posthoc-no-final-ww/2.0] [*posthoc-standardize-weakpos/1.0] [*word-elision/1.0]`.
 These and other constraints will be discussd below.